infracloudio/.github/profile/README.md

 ## So, what do we do?

-InfraCloud is a company focused on Infrastructure technologies - we have worked all the way from bare metal to building those cool Kubernetes Controllers.
+InfraCloud helps companies go from hardware to GPU Cloud.
+InfraCloud solutions combine the best of open source & deep infrastructure expertise to build, operate, and scale GPU Cloud.
 We do a few focused things in the space of infrastructure technologies - we have worked with early/mid stage startups building cloud native products with Go lang and technologies such as Kubernetes, Prometheus, Service mesh, and so on.
 Secondly, we work with enterprises to implement cloud native technologies.
 This usually spans from discovering their objectives with cloud native to actually implementing everything from CI/CD/GitOps to Service Mesh to Observability and Infra As a Code etc.

 ### Making Amazing Products 📦